madebyhiro/codem-ffmpeg/README.md

 # Running tests

 `codem-ffmpeg` features a test suite written using Jasmine.
-Checkout the code, install the dependencies and run:
+Checkout the code, install the dependencies (make sure you have FFmpeg available on your path) and run:
 ```
 # git clone https://github.com/madebyhiro/codem-ffmpeg.git
 # cd codem-ffmpeg